About Us India-Brunei Bilateral Brief

 522.2

-India’s main exports to Brunei consist of automobiles, transport equipment, rice and spices.
+51. India’s main exports to Brunei consist of automobiles, transport equipment, rice and spices.
 India is one of the largest importers of crude oil from Brunei and had been importing crude oil worth approximately USD 500-600 million every year.
+However, since 2020, the oil import from Brunei has shown a declining trend; it was USD 326 million (2020-21), USD 392 million (2021-22) and USD 273 million (2022-23).

-Two ITEC slots are allotted to Brunei each year.
-Over the years, 37 Bruneian nationals have attended various ITEC courses in India and 26 in virtual format.
+54. Two ITEC slots are allotted to Brunei each year.
+Over the years, 68 Bruneian nationals have attended various ITEC courses in India including 29 in virtual format.
 In 2019, India’s capacity-building assistance to Brunei saw the participation of two candidates each in a 3 months course on Design of Nano Satellite in ISRO from Oct-Dec and in the 13th Special Course for Diplomats from ASEAN countries in November.
 In October 2020, 14 officials of the Ministry of Development of Brunei attended a 3-days online-course on Housing-related topics conducted by the Housing Settlement Management Institute under the e-ITEC programme, the first such online course with Brunei.
 In 2021-22 and 2022-23, twelve Bruneian officials attended e-ITEC programmes.

 Cultural Relations

-As part of the “Azadi Ka Amrit Mahotsav” India@75 celebrations, High Commission has been organising a range of events.
-These include blood donation drives, tree planting, free medical camp, beach cleaning drive, screening of Hindi movies, etc. The Mission has also provided some relief to the members of the Indian community whose means of earnings had been severely hampered by the 2nd and the 3rd waves of the Covid-19 pandemic, which hit Brunei on 7 August 2021.
+58. As part of the “Azadi Ka Amrit Mahotsav” India@75 celebrations, High Commission had organized a range of events.
+These include blood donation drives, tree planting, free medical camp, beach cleaning drive, screening of Hindi movies, etc. The Mission also provided some relief to the members of the Indian community whose means of earnings had been severely hampered by the 2nd and the 3rd waves of the Covid-19 pandemic, which hit Brunei on 7 August 2021.

-Mr. Norhidayat bin Haji Ahim and Ms. Khairunnisa Ash’Ari represented Brunei in the 2nd Group of ‘Gen-Next Democracy Network Programme’ organised by ICCR in May 2022.
+60. Mr. Norhidayat bin Haji Ahim and Ms. Khairunnisa Ash’Ari represented Brunei in the 2nd Group of ‘Gen-Next Democracy Network Programme’ organised by ICCR in May 2022.
 Ms. Nargis binti Mohamed Ali, a senior journalist visited India in June 2022 as part of ASEAN-India Media Exchange Programme, organised by XP Division of MEA.
+Six Bruneian youths participated in 4th ASEAN-India Youth Summit held in February 2023.

-The discovery of oil in 1929 brought a number of Indians to Brunei to work in the hydrocarbon sector and allied services.
+66. The discovery of oil in 1929 brought a number of Indians to Brunei to work in the hydrocarbon sector and allied services.
 Currently, there are approximately 14000 Indian nationals living and working in Brunei, of which a majority are from the States of Tamil Nadu (over 40%), Uttar Pradesh (over 15%) and Kerala (over 10%) with the rest from other States.
 Late Shri Mohinder Singh, a Bruneian citizen of India origin, was awarded the Pravasi Bharatiya Samman Award (PBSA) 2010 in recognition of his outstanding contribution in community service.
 Mr. Nazir Ahmed Zakaria, President, Indian Chamber of Commerce, was also awarded the Pravasi Bhartiya Samman Award in 2017.
+Dr. Alexander Maliakal John, Gastroenterologist received the PBSA for 2023.